Chris Rusin

-Christopher Patrick Rusin (born October 22, 1986) is an American professional baseball pitcher who is a free agent.
+Christopher Patrick Rusin (born October 22, 1986) is an American former professional baseball pitcher.
 Prior to beginning his professional career, he played college baseball at the University of Kentucky.
-He previously played in Major League Baseball (MLB) for the Chicago Cubs, Colorado Rockies, and Atlanta Braves.
+He played in Major League Baseball (MLB) for the Chicago Cubs, Colorado Rockies, and Atlanta Braves.

 College career

 Rusin, a graduate of Divine Child High School, enrolled at the University of Kentucky, where he played college baseball for the Kentucky Wildcats in the Southeastern Conference (SEC).
 As a junior in 2008, Rusin was named to the All-SEC first team after posting a 6–3 win–loss record and a 3.33 earned run average.
 The Oakland Athletics drafted Rusin in the 23rd round of the 2008 MLB Draft, but he opted to return to Kentucky for his senior season.

 Professional career

 Chicago Cubs

 The Chicago Cubs selected Rusin in the fourth round, with the 140th selection of the 2009 MLB Draft, and Rusin signed.

-Rusin started the 2010 season with the Daytona Cubs of the Class A-Advanced Florida State League, and was promoted to the Tennessee Smokies of the Class AA Southern League in August.
+Rusin started the 2010 season with the Daytona Cubs of the High-A Florida State League, and was promoted to the Tennessee Smokies of the Double-A Southern League in August.

-After pitching for the Iowa Cubs of the Class AAA Pacific Coast League in 2012, he made his major league debut for the Cubs on August 21.
+After pitching for the Iowa Cubs of the Triple-A Pacific Coast League in 2012, he made his major league debut for the Cubs on August 21.
 He pitched in seven games in 2012, winning two and losing three.
 Rusin returned to the Iowa Cubs where he spent the 2013 season until July 2, when he was called up and started a game against the Oakland Athletics.
 He made 13 appearances in 2013, pitching to a 3.93 ERA on the year.